Rubella is an upper respiratory infection most known for its red rash.

 Upper respiratory symptoms and fatigue occur first, followed by the rash.

-, especially during the first trimester, can be born with severe birth defects known as congenital rubella syndrome, which can cause:
+rubella during pregnancy, especially during the first trimester, may be miscarried or stillborn, or they may be born with severe birth defects known as

 and/or behavior problems